chef/chef-oss-practices/project-membership.md

 - Assigned test bugs related to a reviewer's areas of interest or experience
 - Granted "read access" to appropriate project repos

 **Note:** Reviewers have no expectation of transitioning to an Approver role.
 The expectations for approver are quite high comparatively.
-If a reviewer drops below a reasonable threshold of activity (definable, project to project) their privileges as a reviewer may be revoked, they will remain listed as a contributor and alumni.
+If a reviewer drops below a reasonable threshold of activity (definable, project to project) their privileges as a reviewer may be revoked, they will remain listed as a contributor and alum.

 ## Approver